-What is the new 'Right to Rent' legislation I have heard of?
+What is the 'Right to Rent' legislation I have heard of?
 Do you ensure my tenant has a Right to Rent through your tenant referencing process?

 Yes!
 Through our tenant referencing process we ensure the 'Right to Rent'- that the tenants immigration status allows them to legally rent property in the UK.

-The ‘Right to Rent’ scheme was introduced in the Immigration Act 2014 as part of the Government’s policy to stop illegal immigration and following pilot schemes across the West Midlands has now been rolled out across the rest of England as of 1st February 2016.
+The ‘Right to Rent’ scheme was introduced in the Immigration Act 2014 as part of the Government’s policy to stop illegal immigration and following pilot schemes across the West Midlands was rolled out across the rest of England as of 1st February 2016.
 The implementation of the scheme puts the responsibility on the landlord (or their agent) to help restrict illegal immigrants gaining access to the private rented sector, and increasing the amount of housing stock available to those who are legal residents in England.

 What is the Right to Rent?

 ‘Right to Rent’ refers to a tenant’s immigration status and whether this allows them to legally rent a property in England; having a ‘Right to Rent’ means that the individual is present lawfully in England in accordance with immigration laws.
-Depending on where the individual is from, and their immigration status, they will either have a permanent Right to Rent, a time-limited Right to Rent or no Right to Rent; it is now the responsibility of the Landlord (or Landlord’s agent) to ensure that the correct checks are carried out to determine the adult individual’s immigration status.
+Depending on where the individual is from, and their immigration status, they will either have a permanent Right to Rent, a time-limited Right to Rent or no Right to Rent; it is the responsibility of the Landlord (or Landlord’s agent) to ensure that the correct checks are carried out to determine the individual’s immigration status.
 The immigration status of children does not need to be checked and the landlord is not required to conduct a follow-up check when the child turns 18.
 Where further checks are required (i.e the child has a time-limited right to remain) the now adult should be checked at this time.

 Who has a Right to Rent?